-Health and Safety Code section 37913 directs state and local agencies to make significant investments that improve California's most vulnerable communities.
-The statute requires that the GGRF investment plan governing all California Climate Investments programs allocate funding to benefit residents of disadvantaged communities, low-income communities, and low-income households (priority populations) as follows:
+Health and Safety Code section 39713 directs state and local agencies to make significant investments that improve California's most vulnerable communities.
+The statute requires that GGRF funding for California Climate Investments as a whole benefit residents of disadvantaged communities, low-income communities, and low-income households2 (priority populations) as follows:

-- A minimum of twenty-five percent (25%) of available GGRF monies to projects that are located within and benefit individuals living in disadvantaged communities; - A minimum five percent (5%) of available GGRF monies to projects that benefit low-income households or to projects that are located within and benefit individuals living in low-income communities located anywhere in the state; and, - o A minimum five percent (5%) of available GGRF monies to projects that benefit low-income households located within a 1⁄2 mile of a disadvantaged community or to projects that are located within and provide benefits to individuals living within low-income communities located within a 1⁄2 mile of a disadvantaged community.
+- A minimum of twenty-five percent (25%) of available GGRF monies to projects that are located within and benefit individuals living in disadvantaged communities; - A minimum five percent (5%) of available GGRF monies to projects that benefit low-income households or to projects that are located within and benefit individuals living in low-income communities located anywhere in the state; and, - A minimum five percent (5%) of available GGRF monies to projects that benefit low-income households located within a 1⁄2 mile of a disadvantaged community or to projects that are located within and provide benefits to individuals living within low-income communities that are outside of, but within a 1⁄2 mile of, a disadvantaged community.

-Public Resources Code section 75214 establishes a target of expending fifty percent (50%) of overall AHSC funds on projects located in and benefit disadvantaged communities to meet these GGRF goals.
-Funding allocated by the SALC to priority populations is counted toward this AHSC target.
+Public Resources Code section 75214 establishes a target of expending fifty percent (50%) of overall AHSC funds on projects located in and benefit disadvantaged communities to meet these GGRF goals, and CARB works with

-&lt;sup>2 Health and Safety Code Section 39711 defines "disadvantaged communities" and Health and Safety Code Section 39713 defines "low-income communities" and "low-income households."
+2 Health and Safety Code Section 39711 defines "disadvantaged communities" and Health and Safety Code Section 39713 defines "low-income communities" and "low-income households."